ivangsm/astroblog/data/blog/web-scrapping-elixir.md

 #### 🌚 Declare the needed pattern as an option

-This function **_HTTPoison.get(url)_** return a tuple with an atom and a map, in this case we only need the body, and we are able to get only this from the entire response using pattern matching
+This function **_HTTPoison.get(url)_** return a tuple with an atom and a map, in this case we only need the body, and we can get only this from the entire response using pattern matching

 These options allow us to save all the body from the response in a body variable only if the request was successful